Nandaka/PixivUtil2/readme.txt

         not set, python does not know what to write (Thanks to nho!)
       - ... and export PYTHONIOENCODING=utf-8, so it can create DB and populate it properly (Thanks to Mailia!)
+  Q5.
+How to delete member id from Database?
+      - Open the application and choose Manage Database (d) then select delete Member by Member Id.
+      - Open the database (db.sqlite) directly using sqlite browser and use sql command to delete it.
+      - If you are downloading using Download from List.txt (3), you can create ignore_list.txt to skip the member id.

 B.Bugs/Source Code/Supports:
   Q1.
 Where I can report for bugs?